Local-MIP/Local-MIP.github.io/tutorials.md

 - **Operator:** Defines how to modify variables to generate candidate solutions
 - **Operation:** An instantiation of an operator on a specified variable
 - **Scoring function:** Evaluates different candidate operations to select the most promising one for execution
-- **Neighborhood:** The set of candidate moves considered from the current state
+- **Neighborhood:** The set of candidate operations considered from the current state

 **Local Search Framework:**